-After sampling the veggie sausage rolls and chocolate brownie, I popped into the farm shop to buy a Five Arches summer ale (very fitting, I thought) which was brewed locally at Bexley Brewery - if you fancy doing the same you may have to visit during summer as it is part of their four seasons range and may not be available all year round.
+After sampling the veggie sausage rolls and chocolate brownie, I popped into the farm shop (now Penelope's Farm Shop) to buy a Five Arches summer ale (very fitting, I thought) which was brewed locally at Bexley Brewery - if you fancy doing the same you may have to visit during summer as it is part of their four seasons range and may not be available all year round.

 |the meadows / finish|

 Our visit had almost come to an end, but as I was taking some photos of the thousands of sweetcorn storks that were growing in the farmer's fields, I recognised a familiar voice behind me saying 'with me now...',

 It turned out to be Danny Norman who has just 'got the old band back together' (the rest of the band being Nicola Forwood of course) and launched a brand new unofficial podcast all about our favourite Saturday morning pastime.
 You can follow the podcast on Facebook or Twitter, plus the link to the show is in the update below.

 Update: Click here to listen to With Me Now, episode 3 - 'Poodos'.
 It can also be found on itunes.
 Also, it transpires that Danny didn't actually say 'with me now', so it seems that I was distracted by the sweetcorn crops and wasn't actually paying attention!